-There are a number of adjustments and challenges that parents will be making when they decide on RV living with kids, whether these lives are for vacations or for full-time living.
+There are a number of adjustments and challenges that parents will be making when they decide on the RV lifestyle with kids, whether this RV lifestyle is for vacations or for full-time RVing.
 Among these are the following:

 One of the biggest issues is having the right “tools” to keep kids busy, comfortable, and happy while on the road and while actually camped.
 Here is a list of the most popular and most useful of those tools.

 As much as they are maligned by people living more traditional lifestyles (too much screen time seems always to be an issue), tablets and phones are pretty critical while RVing.
 There are long times on the road, and kids do need to be entertained.
 Their devices allow them to be entertained and occupied during these long over-the-road hours.
 Once the family arrives, there will be plenty to do that takes them away from those devices.

 What does a family with kids do when the weather is bad?
 And you do need to plan for those days in advance.
 Having a major supply of indoor activities is an absolute must, along with games that the entire family can enjoy.
 These days will also provide a special “thanks” for TV and their other devices.
 And obviously, as these craft tools are used up, they must be replaced.

 Indoor toys will be very valuable during bad-weather days.
 Legos, Lincoln Logs, etc. will allow kids to be creative and yet quietly active.

 Another activity during bad days is cooking if your RV has that capacity.
 Kids can bake; they can make snack foods; they can help prepare meals.